bitmousekatze/Claude-Hackathon-context-/README.md

 **[hart.gallery](https://hart.gallery)**

 I've removed the access firewall specifically so reviewers and judges can explore the full platform right now.
+My CoFounder Artist, Doggo, drew an outline of claude for you to color in right now!
+Head over to the community hART page and connect a phantom wallet and BAM start coloring in claude :)

 ---